Emma Schultz M.S. | Scientific Contributor

 Disinfection Byproducts (DBPs) In Jersey City Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants interact with naturally-occurring organic matter such as twigs and leaves.
-These chemicals are not well regulated, although they have been associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems, and the EPA acknowledges this.
-Tap water in Jersey City has recently has DBP concentrations averaging 115.2 parts per billion.
-Of especial interest to residents of Jersey City, trihalomethane concentrations averaged 78.2 ppb (just shy of the Maximum Contaminant Level of 80 ppb), and ranged as high as 98 ppb.
+These chemicals are not well regulated, but EPA has acknowledged their association with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
+EPA regulates two categories of DBPs: Haloacetic Acids 5 (HAA5) and Total Trihalomethanes (TTHMs).
+The concentrations of TTHMs average 66.16 parts per billion, with concentrations reaching as high as 82.46 parts per billion.
+For a bit of perspective, the federal EPA Maximum Contaminant Level (MCL) for TTHMs is 80 parts per billion.

 As is common practice in municipalities across the United States, Jersey City adds chlorine to its water to protect consumers from waterborne illness.
 While not considered acutely harmful, many consumers find that they prefer the taste of their water when chlorine is removed.
 When your tap water is filtered, we believe you will notice an immediate taste improvement.

 Still Have Questions About Jersey City's Drinking Water Quality?